 Where does Marketing Fit?

 Frankly, this is the perfect time to become more productive in your revenue-generation area, too.
-The budget available for Marketing and Sales will decline ahead as revenue dips in the face of recessionary pressure.
-It’s imperative they these two departments become as productive and efficient as the rest of the organization.
+The budget available for Marketing and Sales typically declines as revenue dips in the face of recessionary pressure.
+It’s imperative now they these two departments become as productive and efficient as the rest of the organization.

 Start with Tough Questions About Your Revenue Planning Process